VectorInstitute/PromptEngineering/README.md

 These reference implementations reside in `src/reference_implementations/fairness_measurement/`

 This folder contains implementations for measuring fairness for languagle models.
-There is an implementation the assesses fairness through fine-tuning or prompting to complete a sentiment classification task.
+There is an implementation that assesses fairness through fine-tuning or prompting to complete a sentiment classification task.
 We also consider LLM performance on the CrowS-Pairs Tasks and the BBQ task as a means of probing model bias and fairness.

 ## Hugging Face Basics